 - Rubbish disposal facilities

 You should speak to your local council about applying for an HMO licence, as the rules can differ depending on where you’re based.
 If you risk housing tenants without doing so, you could face a penalty fine of up to £20,000 plus costs.

 Can I cover non-HMO properties on the same policy?

-With Bollington, you can cover both residential and commercial property on one policy.
-This makes it easy to add buy-to-let, HMO and shops in your name in one policy.
+With Bollington Insurance Brokers, you can cover both residential and commercial property on one policy.
+This makes it easy, and potentially cheaper, to add buy-to-let, HMO and shops in your name.

 It’s also easy to add or remove properties from your policy.
 Simply call us to arrange this.